Glossary

 A recurring fee that is paid to persist and secure state data.

-On Nervos, Secondary Issuance is used to facilitate the paying of State Rent by the users who occupy the space on the Nervos blockchain.
+On Nervos, secondary issuance is used to boost the payment of state rent by users who occupy space on the Nervos blockchain.

 See Also